mamagoooot/STORY_wren-kellan/README.md

 #### CHAPTER 5 – "Glass and Steel"
 A sniper takes a shot.
 Kellan shields her.
 Patches the wound with disturbing calm.
 She realizes he’s not cosplay.
 She runs.
 He catches her.

+### “The Shot”
+**Setting:** A quiet weekday, late afternoon.
+Wren’s wandering through a sculpture garden outside a city museum, following a strange assignment from a festival publication.
+She’s halfway through a mini shoot of some giant abstract metal thing that looks like a warped fork when Kellan shows up again.

+As usual.
+Silent.
+Watching.
+“You keep popping up,” she mutters, glancing over her shoulder, not totally bothered.
+“You some kind of freelance bodyguard now?”
+Kellan doesn’t answer.
+She sighs and starts adjusting her lens.
+“You ever think about doing a headshot session?
+Might be good for your dating profile.
+Or, like, a villain origin poster.”
+He still doesn’t speak.
+Just scans the area.
+Wind shifts.
+Subtle.
+Too quiet.
+A glint catches in the corner of his vision—sun off a rifle scope.
+And that’s when it happens.
+CRACK.
+A sharp whip of sound tears the silence.
+Wren gasps.
+Staggers.
+Blood.
+Shoulder.
+She blinks.
+Confused.
+Then—
+Kellan grabs her.
+Hard.
+Swift.
+Pushes her down behind a thick concrete structure.
+Covers her with his body.
+“Stay still.”
+His voice is sharp now.
+Controlled.
+No edge of fear.
+No panic.
+Just tactical clarity.
+She’s gasping, trying to figure out what the hell just happened, what hurts, what that sound was— And he’s tearing open her sleeve like this is a thing he does.
+“Through and through,” he mutters.
+“Missed bone.
+Lucky.”
+She stares at him.
+“You—what—was that a gun?
+I got shot?!”
+“Yes.”
+“Is this—are you—why aren’t you freaking out?!”
+“Because it won’t help.”
+He presses gauze (from where???) to her shoulder, applying pressure.
+His movements are practiced.
+Efficient.
+Fast.
+And that’s when she sees him.
+Not the quiet, weird hot guy with bad shirts and assassin LARP vibes.
+The real him.
+The man behind the eyes.
+“Wait,” she breathes.
+“You’re not… you’re not kidding.
+You’re not broken, or lost, or pretending.
+You’re—” He meets her gaze.
+No emotion.
+No denial.
+“I told you.
+If I wanted you dead, you’d be cold already.”
+“Holy shit,” she whispers.
+Everything slides into place.
+Every weird moment.
+Every "coincidence."
+The photos.
+The coffee shop.
+The gun.
+Lord Zorro is real.
+And he’s not trying to be hot.
+He’s trying to end her.
+And suddenly?
+She bolts.
+Blood still leaking, vision blurry, panic taking over.
+“Wren—stop.
+You’ll pass out.”
+But she’s up, stumbling, crashing through the bushes and garden exhibits like an off-brand Lara Croft.
+She doesn’t care.
+She just needs to get away.

+### The Chase – Inside His Head
+He moves fast.
+Barefoot instincts, mind sharp as glass.
+She’s fifty yards ahead, stumbling through the trees bordering the sculpture garden.
+Blood trail easy to follow.
+Her steps are erratic.
+Fear-drunk.
+But still moving.
+And he’s right behind her.
+Why am I chasing her?
+She’s wounded.
+She’s a civilian.
+She was never supposed to make it this far.
+I had the files.
+The laptop.
+The camera.
+It was clean.
+It was done.
+She was background noise.
+A face in the wrong place.
+I should’ve finished it at the tent.
+But I didn’t.
+And now someone else tried.
+A sniper.
+Mine?
+Someone off-book?
+A clean-up order?
+His jaw tightens as he ducks under a low branch, eyes locked on the flash of Wren’s jacket between the trees.
+No. No. Not like this.
+You don’t get to take my target.
+She was mine.
+I watched her.
+I tracked her.
+I studied every stupid little habit—the way she talks to her camera, how she whistles off-key when she’s nervous, how she calls her cat “Dr. Pancake” and hides junk food behind the canned beans.
+You think you can just take her from me?
+No.
+If she dies, it’s when I say.
+If she disappears, it’s because I made her disappear.
+He watches her trip again, grab onto a branch, keep going.
+She’s tough.
+Too tough for someone who still thinks Ren Faire guys with swords are assassins.
+Too tough for someone who bakes sympathy pies for people who stare too much.
+I should’ve ended it.
+Weeks ago.
+But now she’s running from me like I’m not the one who saved her life.
+And that pisses me off more than it should.
+He cuts left, flanks around a boulder.
+She’s slowing.
+Knees buckling.
+He’s on her in three steps.
+Catches her before she hits the ground.
+She’s burning up.
+Pulse hammering.
+Blood everywhere.
+She’s not scared enough to go limp.
+Still fighting.
+Even now.
+He pins her with one arm, yanks off his jacket, presses it to her shoulder.
+She stares up at him.
+Eyes wide.
+Understanding, finally.
+“You... you’re him.”
+He doesn’t respond.
+But inside?
+Yeah.
+I’m him.
+And you’re mine until I say otherwise.

 **SafeHouse 0. 📍 Initial Incident**
 - **Event**: Wren is shot.
 - **Location**: Unknown urban area.